 Bent's Old Fort NHS is located in southeastern Colorado approximately 65 miles east of Pueblo.
 The park is open year-round and offers the opportunity to visit a reconstructed 1830s trading post.

-William and Charles Bent along with Ceran St. Vrain decide to build a fortified adobe trading post in 1833.
+William and Charles Bent along with Ceran St. Vrain decided to build a fortified adobe trading post in 1833.
 The trading post was the only major settlement on the Sante Fe Trail between Missouri and Mexico.

 It was the place to go to stock up on supplies and repair wagons.
 The trading post was abandoned in 1849.
 Today visitors can visit a 1976 reconstruction of the fort.